dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T46: Balance is needed between regulation and market freedom.
+### T46: Balance is needed between regulation and free markets to avoid stifling growth.

 |Support|
 |---|